yury-fedorov/AoC/AoC19/java/README.md

 - Day 22: Slam Shuffle (cards)

 Intcode
-- 07/2 - ready but to debug
-- 09 - ready but to debug (test fails)
 - Day 11: Space Police - intcode - to implement
 - Day 13: Care Package - intcode - to implement
 - Day 15: Oxygen System - intcode - to read